maithri471/user-registration-form/linux-command/README.md

 ## Step-by-Step Example
 ### Check the current permissions:

-To see the current permissions of example.txt, use:
+To see the current permissions of styles.css, use:
 ```sh
 ls -l styles.css
 ```